Shrimp Boil Sheet Pan

 showing how to make sheet pan shrimp boil recipe by drizzling corn, potatoes, sausage and shrimp with lemon juice

-Once the Sheet Pan Shrimp Boil emerges from the oven, how do you serve it?
-You can go conservative and divvy up servings onto plates but the traditional way is to cover your table with clean newspaper or butcher paper then pour the contents right onto the paper.
-Seeing as the contents of the Shrimp Boil are already laid out on a tray, however, it makes sense to eat directly from the baking tray once itโ€™s cooled off some.
-And of course โ€“ weโ€™re talking about eating with your hands!
-Just keep a stack of napkins and wet naps handy โ€“ the kids will love it!
+The Shrimp Boil’s contents are already laid out on a tray, but it makes sense to eat directly from the baking tray once itโ€™s cooled off some.ย And, of course โ€“ weโ€™re talking about eating with your hands!ย Keep a stack of napkins and wet naps handy โ€“ the kids will love it!

-The beauty of this Shrimp Boil recipe is that it is a meal-in-one complete with protein, veggies and starch but we also love it with a fresh green salad or crusty bread.
-Here are some of our favorite sides to serve with it:
+The beauty of this Shrimp Boil recipe is that it is a meal-in-one complete with protein, veggies and starch but we also love it with a fresh green salad or crusty bread.ย Here are some of our favorite sides to serve with it:

 CREATIVE WAYS TO USE LEFTOVERS